Adarsh-Hota/ShoppingApp/README.md

 - MongoDB
 - NodeJs

-# TODO:
+# Update

-well... to complete the app!
+ I will get back to this project sometime later.